Canada Thistle

 Cirsium arvense

-Cultivation: This plant typically grows in full sun, slightly moist to mesic soil, and a fertile clay-loam.
-It can grow in drier sites with less fertile soil, but the resulting plants will be stunted.
+Cultivation: The preference is full sun, moist to mesic conditions, and a fertile soil consisting of clay-loam.
+Canada Thistle can grow in drier sites with less fertile soil, but the resulting plants will be stunted.
 The upper leaves often turn yellow or pale green in response to severe summer heat and drought, and growth will stop.
-Partial shade is tolerated.
-Eradication of this plant is difficult because it can regenerate from small pieces of the root.
+Eradication of this plant is difficult because it can regenerate from small pieces of the rhizomes.
 The most effective control method involves the application of broadleaf herbicides.

-Range & Habitat: Canada Thistle is a common plant that occurs primarily in central and northern Illinois (see Distribution Map).
-It is apparently less common or absent from many areas of southern Illinois,although it could be spreading southward.
-Contrary to the common name, this plant is originally from Eurasia.
+Range & Habitat: The non-native Canada Thistle is a common plant that occurs primarily in central and northern Illinois (see Distribution Map).
+It is apparently less common or absent from many areas of southern Illinois, although it could be spreading southward.
+Contrary to the common name, this plant is originally from Eurasia, although it may have entered the United States after being introduced to Canada.
 Typical habitats include cropland, abandoned fields, areas along roads and railroads, vacant lots, weedy meadows, and degraded prairies.
 This plant can invade lawns that are not mowed regularly, and it is aggressive enough to invade many natural habitats.

-Comments: For many gardeners, farmers, and ecologists in the Northeast and Midwest, this is one of the most feared thistle plants.
-This is because Canada Thistle forms dense colonies that can be hard to eradicate.
-It is a perennial plant that produces rhizomes, which is unusual for a Cirsium spp.
-Canada Thistle can be distinguished from other Cirsium spp. by considering the following: 1) It tends to bloom earlier in the year than the biennial thistles, 2) It is less tall and more slender than most species, and 3) the flowerheads are smaller and more pale-colored.
-Many varieties of Canada Thistle have been described.
-Walking through a colony of Canada Thistle is an unpleasant and scratchy experience, but it is less formidably armed than other species, such Cirsium vulgaris (Bull Thistle) and many Rubus spp.
-(Blackberries).
+Comments: For many gardeners, farmers, and ecologists in the Northeast and Midwest, Canada Thistle is one of the most feared species of thistles, largely because it forms dense colonies that can be difficult to eradicate.
+Unlike most thistles in Illinois, it is a rhizomatous perennial, rather than a biennial with a taproot.
+Canada Thistle can be distinguished from other thistles by considering the following characteristics: 1) it tends to bloom earlier in the year, 2) it is usually less tall and more slender-stalked, and 3) its flowerheads are smaller in size and the corollas of their florets are more pale-colored.
+Several varieties of Canada Thistle have been described, although most of them are not recognized in Illinois.
+Walking through a colony of Canada Thistle is an unpleasant and scratchy experience, but it is less formidably armed than Cirsium vulgaris (Bull Thistle).
+Another common name of Cirsium arvense is Field Thistle.